 When the 1970 Dodge Challenger went on sale at the end of August 1969 there was great excitement at the Dodge Division.
 The E-body Challenger was fashionably late, to be sure, but with bold looks, copious power, and a blizzard of options — everything sporty car buyers seemed to want — how could it miss?
 The corporation confidently projected annual E-body sales of 200,000 units.

 The most sensible engine for normal driving was the small-block 340 cu. in.
-(5,567 cc) V8, which offered either 275 gross horsepower (205 kW), 290 hp (216 kW) in the limited-production Challenger T/A. The 340 was nearly as quick as the big-block engines on the street and was substantially lighter, offering better weight distribution.
+(5,567 cc) V8, which offered either 275 gross horsepower (205 kW) in standard form or 290 hp (216 kW) in the limited-production Challenger T/A. The 340 was nearly as quick as the big-block engines on the street and was substantially lighter, offering better weight distribution.
 The basic 318 cu. in.
-(5,204 cc) V8 was adequate, although not as sprightly as it would have been in a lighter Valiant.
+(5,204 cc) V8, meanwhile, was adequate, but not as sprightly as it would have been in a lighter Valiant.

 The E-body Challenger and its Barracuda sibling were quintessential American muscle cars: fast in a straight line, at least with the right engine, but a long way from nimble.
 The basic suspension layout was the same as any Chrysler’s, with unequal length control arms and torsion bars up front and a live axle on parallel leaf springs in back, but even the stiffest iterations did not produce anything we would now recognize as good handling.
 Sports Car Graphic‘s November 1969 test of a 1970 Dodge Challenger 440 recorded lateral acceleration figures that could be handily beaten by a number of modern full-size SUVs.
 Obtaining even those modest figures was complicated by the fact that hard turns could hamper both fuel flow and oil circulation.
 With the Challenger’s substantial front weight bias, understeer was considerable, although the more powerful engines allowed lurid power-on oversteer to be summoned readily, not necessarily on purpose.